Arshitha/Arshitha/README.md

 I’m a Data Scientist by training and a Research Data Engineer by experience.
 I spent 5 years till October 2024 on the [Data Science and Sharing Team (DSST)](https://cmn.nimh.nih.gov/dsst) at the [National Institute of Mental Health (NIMH)](https://www.nimh.nih.gov/) in Bethesda, USA.
 At DSST, I focussed on building data pipelines, standardizing and sharing large multimodal datasets, and training researchers in open science practices.

-‼️ Having recently relocated to India, I'm actively looking for data scientist positions in India.
+‼️ Having recently relocated, I'm actively looking for data scientist positions in India.
 Preferably remote or hybrid in Bangalore, Chennai or Hyderabad. ‼️

 [![Static Badge](https://img.shields.io/badge/Download-R%C3%A9sum%C3%A9-green)](https://github.com/Arshitha/Arshitha/blob/main/CV.pdf)